 The Biennial Review is located in the President's Office, Paul Hoghaug Library, and online at www.lrsc.edu: Student Life: Counseling: Biennial Review.
-A hard copy will be made available upon request from the Office of the Director of Counseling in Student Affairs as well as in the Human Resources Office.
+A hard copy will be made available upon request from the Office of Counseling & Disability Services in Academic Affairs as well as in the Human Resources Office.